kinbiko/databasic/notes/learning_java.md

 ```

 The new operator is followed by a call to the constructor of the class whose instance is being created.
 The new operator creates an instance of a class by allocating the memory on heap.
+*I don't really need to worry about memory allocation at the moment because Java handles this with the garbage collector.*

 *The following statement creates an instance of the Human class:*
 ```java